Measurement-dependent erasure of distinguishability for the observation of interference in an unbalanced SU(1,1) interferometer: Abstract

-{\bf It is known that quantum interference can disappear with the mere possibility of distinguishability without actually performing the act \cite{zou91,zaj}.
-We create such distinguishability in an unbalanced SU(1,1) interferometer and indeed observe no interference in the direct photodetection of the outputs.
-On the other hand, such distinguishability can be erased with a projective measurement \cite{Qeraser,Qeraser2,zei}.
-Here, we report a method of homodyne detection that can also recover interference effect.
-We find that it is the indistinguishability in amplitude measurement that leads to the recovery of interference, and the quantum nature of homodyne detection and the detector's slow response time both play an essential role.
-This is different from the quantum eraser schemes mentioned above.
-It demonstrates that quantum interference occurs in the measurement processes.
-With no need for path compensation, the unbalanced interferometers studied here should have practical applications in quantum metrology and sensing.}
+It is known that quantum interference can disappear with the mere possibility of distinguishability without actually performing the act but can be restored by erasing the path information.
+Common method of erasure is by conditional projective measurement known as ``quantum eraser".
+On the other hand, the essence of quantum interference is amplitude addition.
+So, direct amplitude measurement and subsequent addition can also lead to recovery of interference.
+In this paper, we create temporal distinguishability in an unbalanced SU(1,1) interferometer and observe no interference in the direct photodetection of the outputs.
+Different from the quantum eraser scheme, we recover interference via amplitude measurement by homodyne detection even with distinguishability in photon generation but no conditional projective measurement.
+The new mechanism of recovering interference can be applied to other the unbalanced interferometers and should have practical applications in quantum metrology and sensing.